AnghelLeonard/Hibernate-SpringBoot/README.md

 11. **[How To Populate a Child-Side Parent Association via Proxy](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootPopulatingChildViaProxy)**

-**Description:** A proxy can be useful when a child entity can be persisted with a reference to its parent (`@ManyToOne` or `@OneToOne` association).
-In such cases, fetching the parent entity from the database (execute the `SELECT` statement) is a performance penalty and a pointless action, becase Hibernate can set the underlying foreign key value for an uninitialized proxy.
+**Description:** A Hibernate proxy can be useful when a child entity can be persisted with a reference to its parent (`@ManyToOne` or `@OneToOne` association).
+In such cases, fetching the parent entity from the database (execute the `SELECT` statement) is a performance penalty and a pointless action, because Hibernate can set the underlying foreign key value for an uninitialized proxy.

 **Key points:**
 - rely on `EntityManager#getReference()`